 In addition to the form of mineral provided, it is also important to consider the source of the actual mineral.
 For example, iron in a packaged mineral supplement may be in the form of iron sulfate, iron carbonate or iron oxide.
 While all of these sources contain some iron, it is not all available to the animal.
 Bioavailability rank of these iron sources from most to least available is sulfate, carbonate, and then oxide form.
-Iron oxide or rust has very little nutritional value.
+Iron oxide or rust has very little nutritional value, and is often used to give mineral supplements their signature red color.
 It is very important to read your mineral tag carefully to be sure that the source of mineral provided is available to your cattle.
+As a general rule, bioavailability of sulfates and chlorides is typically greater than oxides.
+However, there is always an exception to the rule, magnesium oxide is absorbed well enough to be used in beef cattle minerals.